collectiveuk/onsi-frontend-interview/README.md

 ### Your Task

-Refactor `SignUp.tsx`, pulling out `PartnerCodeSignUp` to a new component.
-Ensure that it can call the `partnerCodeSignUp` api endpoint.
-We will need to be able to collect the right data to send to the endpoint.
+1. Refactor `SignUp.tsx`, pulling out `PartnerCodeSignUp` to a new component.
+2. Update our partner code sign up flow, to call the `partnerCodeSignUp` api endpoint, with the required properties found in `PartnerCodeSignUpValues`.

-Please think about form validation and handling any errors you might receive from the API.
+> Please think about form validation and handling any errors you might receive from the API.

 ### Stretch Goal & Discussion